The Church

 Myth: You can save an infant with baptism.

-Truth: Baptism requires faith and repentance from the receiver.
+Truth: Baptism requires faith and repentance from the convert.

 In Tertullian (155-220), a sect leader in North Africa believed Baptism was not dependent on the faith of the receiver, although he was against infant baptism.
 However, a century later the church adopted his views and infant baptism became accepted by the church anyway.